Mirko Norac: Operation Medak Pocket

 On 20 May 2004, the International Criminal Tribunal for the former Yugoslavia (ICTY) issued an indictment against Norac (and Rahim Ademi and Janko Bobetko) for crimes committed during Operation Medak pocket in 1993.
 The indictment stated that as a result of the Croatian military operation: "... the Medak Pocket became uninhabitable.
 The villages of the Pocket were completely destroyed, thereby depriving the Serbian civilian population of their homes and livelihood."
 Norac was accused of having "planned, instigated, ordered, committed or otherwise aided and abetted in the planning, preparation or execution of persecutions of Serb civilians of the Medak Pocket on racial, political or religious grounds", and of the "mutilation and desecration of the body of Boja Pjevać; the public killing of Boja Vujnović by burning her alive".

 On 8 July 2004, Norac was transferred to an ICTY courtroom in The Hague where he pleaded not guilty to all five charges brought against him.
 The judge ruled that he did not have to remain in the ICTY prison and could be returned to prison in Croatia.
 On 14 September 2005, the ICTY decided to transfer the case to Croatian jurisdiction as the first ICTY case to be transferred to a local court.
 (Bobetko had died in the interim.)
 The trials of Norac and Ademi began at Zagreb County Court in June 2007 and ended on 30 May 2008.
 Norac was found guilty of failing to stop soldiers under his command from killing and torturing Serbs, and was sentenced to an additional seven years concurrent imprisonment.

 Lawsuit

-The Croatian state attorney's office launched a case on 17 December 2013 to force Norac to pay 111,000 euros, the amount awarded in damages to relatives of victims in two separate wartime incidents.
+The Croatian state attorney's office launched a case on 17 December 2013, aiming to force Norac to pay 111,000 euros, the amount awarded in damages to relatives of victims in two separate wartime incidents.